 The calculations take into account Delivered Audio Quality (DAQ) according to the methodology described in the TIA TSB-88.1 recommendation.
-The typical parameters of the receiver-demodulator of all land mobile radio systems are built into the calculator - data are taken from Table A1 “Projected VCPC Parameters for Different DAQs" TIA TSB-88.1-D.
+The typical parameters of the receiver-demodulator of all land mobile radio systems are built into the calculator - data is taken from Table A1 “Projected VCPC Parameters for Different DAQs" TIA TSB-88.1-D.

 Next, a Noise-Adjusted Faded Performance Threshold is calculated, taking into account one of the three research reports for different categories of land cover:

-1. Recommendation ITU-R P.372-13 “Radio noise” (50-250 MHz);
+1. Recommendation ITU-R P.372-13 “Radio noise” (50-250 MHz)

-2. OFCOM MMN measurement (AY4119) 2003 (50-1000 MHz);
+2. OFCOM MMN measurement (AY4119) 2003 (50-1000 MHz)

-3. Data from TIA TSB-88.2-D Part 2: Propagation and Noise (162 MHz).
+3. Data from TIA TSB-88.2-D Part 2: Propagation and Noise (162 MHz)

 Figure 35.
 Noise-Adjusted Faded Performance Threshold Calculator

-To calculate the Noise-Adjusted Faded Performance Threshold the user must specify:
+To calculate the Noise-Adjusted Faded Performance Threshold, the user must specify:

-1. Reference receiver sensitivity in dBm or µV - it is usually given in the technical specification as receiver sensitivity with 12 dB SINAD for analog systems or with BER = 5% for digital systems.
+1. Reference receiver sensitivity in dBm or µV - This is usually given in the technical specification as receiver sensitivity with 12 dB SINAD for analog systems or with BER = 5% for digital systems.

-2. Type of land mobile radio system.
+2. Type of land mobile radio system

 3. DAQ required, usually DAQ = 3.0 or 3.4